 You are probably here because you are feeling misunderstood and unsure what to do to help others understand you.
 It can be hard to reach out when you are struggling, and Natalie wants to do what she can to support you in working on your goals.
 Even if you feel lost, there are things you can do to find your way again!
 Natalie would be honored to be a part of your journey to healing.
-Here’s some information about her and the services she offers: Natalie is an independently licensed counselor (LCMHC) through the state of North Carolina.
-She serves individuals aged 18 to 99 (or above if needed!) who have experienced sexual trauma or are having other sexual issues.
+Here’s some information about her and the services she offers: Natalie is an independently licensed counselor (LCMHC) through the state of North Carolina and an independently licensed counselor in Ohio (LPCC).
+Natalie specializes in working with individuals diagnosed with borderline personality disorder (BPD).
+She also works with folks with dissociative identity disorder (DID), autism spectrum disorder (ASD), depression, anxiety, relationship and developmental trauma along with other forms of complex trauma.
 Natalie also serves those who have experienced hurts and are unsure how to move forward and those who find relating to others difficult.
 Natalie finds it important to work with you to create a space where you feel safe and valued, because you are worthy!

 Natalie has completed trainings in CBT and histrionic, borderline, narcissistic, and antisocial personality disorder, and trauma-informed training.
 She has completed basic training for eye movement desensitization and reprocessing (EMDR) therapy.
-She is currently completing level 2 of NARM training.
+She has completed level 2 of NeuroAffective Relational Model (NARM) training.

 Natalie offers a free 15-minute consultation call for those who are interested.
 Please contact her at 513-306-4338 to schedule your call!